-The Premier League fixtures have been released with Manchester City looking to defend their title for a third season in a row.
+The Premier League fixtures have been released with Liverpool aiming to defend their domestic crown after ending the 30-year wait for glory.

 Chelsea were successful in 2016/17 and they managed to post a huge 93 point tally.
 That saw them finish seven points ahead of Tottenham in second, and 32 points in front of Everton who ended in seventh.

-The champions securing 88 or more points has become a regular occurrence in recent seasons.
-Leicester City's unthinkable success in 2015/16 came with just 81 points on the board.
+The champions securing 88 or more points has become a regular occurrence in recent seasons; although Leicester's unthinkable success in 2015/16 came with just 81 points on the board.

 88 points or more has been posted by six of the ten teams to win it across the last ten seasons.
-However, based on that period, 90 points is the average required to lift the Premier League trophy, although it's likely that they will need at least three more victories on top of that.
+However, based on that period, 90 points is the average required to lift the Premier League trophy, although it's likely that they will need at least three more victories on top of that based on recent trends.

 For European football, a top-six spot guarantees an appearance in the Champions League or Europa League, alongside those who are successful in the cups.
 That said, the majority of clubs at the upper end of the league will be aiming for top-four.

 The average for a Champions League spot has been 71 points over the same period.
-The likes of Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham are the usually side to occupy those places, although Leicester did feature when they won the title and narrowly missed out again last season.
+The likes of Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham are the usually sides to occupy those places, although Leicester did feature when they won the title and narrowly missed out again last season.

-For relegation, 34 points is usually the mark that would see a team drop down to the Sky Bet Championship.
+For relegation, 35 points is usually the marker that would see a team drop down to the Sky Bet Championship.

 Birmingham could consider themselves unlucky having failed to avoid the drop despite 39 points in 2010/11, with Blackpool posting the same tally, while Newcastle were relegation with 37 points in 2016.

 Premier League points records